-Attention to the digital component, both in terms of process and communication mitigate climate change means rethinking current production systems in a way that helps preserve our natural heritage for present and future generations, with account taken of the economic and social implications.
+The sustainable transition is the main challenge that the Company is called upon to face today.
+To mitigate climate change means rethinking current production systems in a way that helps preserve our natural heritage for present and future generations, with account taken of the economic and social implications.
 More specifically, the agri-food industry has to deal with a constantly growing world population that requires increasingly more resources to meet its needs, which raises the impact on the environment, biodiversity and on nature's ability to regenerate.